Lethality of Suicide Method

 The table below illustrates the significantly higher likelihood of death in a suicide attempt using a firearm versus other methods.
 The “Percent Fatal” column shows the suicide “case fatality rate”: of those who attempt suicide using a given method, the percent who die in that attempt.

 This table covers all U.S. suicide deaths in 2001 and estimated visits to the emergency department (ED) for nonfatal self-harm (based on a nationally-representative sample of emergency departments). ”Case Fatality Ratio” (% fatal) is the proportion of cases recorded in a year that are fatal.
-The ED estimate overstates ED-treated suicide attempts because non-suicidal self-harm cannot be disaggregated from actual suicide attempts; at the same time, it underestimates nonfatal suicide attempts since most suicide attempts do not result in care.
+The ED estimate overstates ED-treated suicide attempts because non-suicidal self-harm cannot be disaggregated from actual suicide attempts; at the same time, it underestimates nonfatal suicide attempts since many suicide attempts do not result in care.

 Source: Vyrostek SB, Annest JL, Ryan GW.
 Surveillance for fatal and nonfatal injuries–United States, 2001.
 MMWR.
 2004:53(SS07);1-57. http://www.cdc.gov/mmwr/preview/mmwrhtml/ss5307a1.htm